Voice Phishing—or “Vishing”—Calls

 It is difficult to ignore a ringing telephone.
-While fraudulent emails and junk mail can be deleted or tossed in the trash, telephone calls are tougher to tune out.
+While fraudulent emails and unwanted mail can be deleted or tossed in the trash, telephone calls are tougher to tune out.
 And because telephone calls are still considered a secure form of communication, voice phishing scams take advantage of consumers’ trust to steal money and personal information.

 In voice phishing—or “vishing”—scams, callers impersonate legitimate companies to steal money and personal and financial information.
 And these scams are on the rise.
 In fact, the Federal Trade Commission reports that 34 percent of its fraud complaints involve phone calls.

 Vishing calls are made via Voice over Internet Protocol (“VoIP”).
 Thousands or millions of VoIP calls can be made around the world in an instant.
 And because these calls are made over the Internet, they are nearly untraceable.
 Vishing scammers also use recordings and caller ID “spoofing” (falsifying caller ID information) to further avoid detection.
 Placing these calls is relatively inexpensive, so even a small fraction of responses can make the scam very lucrative.

 As the prevalence of these scams increases, you should know what to look for.
 Here are a few examples: